AEU long-term plan sample: secondary school-based consultation

 Where an Aboriginal and/or Torres Strait Islander staff member agrees to undertake work that requires a cultural responsibility, the impact of that responsibility will be considered in the context of the employee’s duties and will be recognised with time release and/or a special payment, in consultation with the staff member and consultative committee.

-By the end of 2023, all staff will have had the opportunity to attend a school sourced and organised PL on Cultural Safety and Inclusion, within the normal meeting structure.
+By the end of 2024, all staff will have had the opportunity to attend a school-sourced and -organised Professional Learning on Cultural Safety and Inclusion, within the normal meeting structure.

-Organisational duties, including any allocated time-allowance and special payment, will be reviewed through the consultative committee by the end of Term 3 as per the VGSA 2022 Clause (22) (11).
-A finalised list of positions of responsibility will be published during Term 4, to enable teachers to express interest subject to a local merit-based selection process.
+Organisational duties, including any allocated time allowance and special payment, will be reviewed through the consultative committee by the end of Term 3 as per the VGSA 2022 clause (22) (11).
+A finalised list of positions of responsibility will be published during Term 4, to enable school staff to express interest, subject to a local merit-based selection process.

 Selection panels for all staff positions (teachers and ES) will comprise a minimum of three people: